What Is Search Visibility? SEO Glossary

 Focus on moving keywords from page two to page one.
 The CTR difference between position 11 (page two) and position 10 (bottom of page one) is enormous.
 Keywords stuck on page two contribute almost nothing to your visibility score.
 Prioritize optimizing content for keywords in the 11-20 position range.

 Target featured snippets and SERP features.
-Winning a featured snippet for a keyword effectively moves you to "position zero" and dramatically increases your visibility for that query.
-Identify keywords where featured snippets exist and structure your content to capture them.
+Winning a featured snippet for a keyword effectively moves you to the top of the results and dramatically increases your visibility for that query.
+Google's documentation is clear that you cannot mark a page to be featured or guarantee the spot, since its systems decide automatically whether a page makes a good snippet for a given query.
+What you can do is structure content to answer the question cleanly, then let the algorithm elevate it.
+Identify keywords where featured snippets already appear and format your content to match the intent.

 Build topical authority.
 Rather than targeting isolated keywords, build comprehensive content around topic clusters.
 When you rank for many related terms within a topic, your aggregate visibility increases even if no single keyword ranks first.